Bluetooth Not Working on Windows 11: Safe Fixes

 Step 3

-Device Manager shows whether Windows sees the Bluetooth hardware or only an unknown device.
+Device Manager tells you whether Windows sees the Bluetooth adapter.

 Exact path to follow